Student Financial Services

 Set Up Direct Deposit to Receive Your Financial Aid Refund if Eligible

 Get an overview of the financial aid refund process here at UVM and learn how to set up direct deposit so you can receive yours if eligible.
-You can learn more about it from our refund policy.
+You can learn more about it from our refund procedure.

 Understanding the Difference Between Dropping Versus Withdrawing from a Class